Hyperdrive.el User Manual

 v (hyperdrive-history-view-file)

-Open the file at the start of the version range at point in (emacs)view-mode.
+Open the file at the start of the version range at point in view-mode.
+When the version range at point is unknown, run hyperdrive-history-load.

 w (hyperdrive-history-copy-url)